Landmark Building celebrates 100th birthday

 “I just think this building deserves to be recognized, because you don’t see many 100-year-old buildings that look like this anymore,” Mill said.
 “I just think it’s so interesting.
 We owned a business about a block away from it for many years, so it’s always kind of been around in the background.”

 Now, there are 42 condos available to people of all backgrounds.
-Janks noted that while many Cheyenne residents believe that the Landmark is only open to seniors, this isn’t actually the case.
+Phillips noted that while many Cheyenne residents believe that the Landmark is only open to seniors, this isn’t actually the case.

-Note: Correction: The original version of this story mistakenly credited an interview source as Donna Janks.
-It is actually Donna Phillips.
-This was due to reporter error.
-The Wyoming Tribune Eagle regrets the error.